zwbetz-gh/zwbetz/content/_index.md

 Some blog oldies: [Simple pleasures]({{< relref "simple-pleasures" >}}) and [Things I like]({{< relref "things-i-like" >}}).

-Top 3 most popular posts:
+Top 3 most popular blog posts:

 1. [Download chromedriver binary and add to your PATH for automated functional testing]({{< relref "download-chromedriver-binary-and-add-to-your-PATH-for-automated-functional-testing" >}})
 1. [Make a Hugo blog from scratch]({{< relref "make-a-hugo-blog-from-scratch" >}})